-SJ23 Tech Tip F38, (2023-03-01) Bob Schimmel, Greg Overton.
+SJ23 Tech Tip F38, (Updated 2024-10-11) Bob Schimmel, Greg Overton.

 Index

-Mainsail Cover - Conventional and Stack Pack.
+Mainsail Cover - Conventional or Stack Pack.

 PANACHE'S CONVENTIONAL MAINSAIL COVER.

-2023 - I finally replaced the short strap on the aft end of the cover with a longer reinforcing one to straddle a seam where I extended the cover to full length.
-The end of this reinforcing strap includes a SS ring to minimize wear from the tie down straps.
-At the date of this writing Panache's cover is about 45 years old.
+2020- This mainsail cover has been on Panache's boom since ~1980.
 I've added a few bits and pieces over the years to improve it, and repaired loose stitches, but not much else.
 It has also received occasional water proofing with silicon spray but I have never seen the need to wash it, thinking that the rain could do that job.
-However, after all the years of service I thought it high time to give it a thorough water proof treatment.
+However, after all the years of service I thought it high time to apply a thorough water proof treatment.
 First I washed it in a laundry tub where to my surprise a lot of coal dust came out.
-This is from the adjacent open pit coal mines.
+This is from the adjacent open pit coal mine that is now closed.
 Then I applied NIKWAX TX.DIRECT Spray-on till it saturated the fabric.
-The advantage of Nikwax over silicon spray is that it can water proof wet weather fabric and retain breathability.
+The advantage of Nikwax over silicon spray is that it can water proof the fabric and retain breathability.
 I like the fact that the bottle has a pump, negating the propellant that can affect the chemical cocktail creating the water proofing.
 Nikwax can actually water proof down feathers in a sleeping bag so you stay toasty warm in damp weather.

 STACK PACK - A stack pack is an improvement on the conventional mainsail cover since all you have to do is pull the zipper along the top to expose the mainsail for hoisting.
 This speeds deployment and more important, speeds dousing for inclement weather.
 Its all in keeping with the edict that, "If its quick and easy to do you are more likely to cover the sail quickly to protect it".
 The covers stay on the side of the boom while sailing so you don't have to pack it away, eliminating another loose item on a berth.